A Haunted House 2: Plot

 Malcolm resorts to seeking help from the insane Father Doug Williams.
 He finds the crazy priest in a church, shanking another priest for absurd reasons.
 When Malcolm asks for his help, Doug only makes weird comments about the Kardashians coming after him and other men.
 Malcolm leaves when he thinks he sees demons surrounding a church, but they're really just church women who make comments about Malcolm being with a white woman.
 Miguel comes over and offers a chicken to be used as a blood sacrifice, but the chicken becomes hysterical and fights back.
 Malcolm ends up wrestling the chicken all across the kitchen, ending with him throwing the chicken up into the ceiling fan where it is decapitated.
 He and Miguel fry the remains and eat it with waffles.

 As a last resort, Malcolm goes to find Ned and Noreen Swanson, a sort of racist and sexually frustrated paranormal investigative husband and wife duo.
 He brings them to his house, where they determine that the demonic presence has attracted the family to it, explaining Becky's need for the box, Wyatt's imaginary friend, and Malcolm's sexual attraction to Abigail.
 They take hits from a bong mask and go downstairs to find Becky fully possessed.
 She flails around and gets thrown everywhere.
 Malcolm calls upon Doug to come by, but he has a mental breakdown along with the ghost possessing him and ends up shooting himself in the head.
 Becky runs upstairs and Malcolm chases after her.
 After some reluctance, he gets the demon to transfer itself to himself by having Becky regurgitate red goo.
-Everybody runs upstairs to find Malcolm possessed.
+Everybody runs upstairs to find Malcolm possessed (who then gets beat up).
 He too pukes up the goo back into Becky's box.
 The Swansons take the possessed items, including Abigail so Ned can have sex with her.
 Everything seems okay until the next night when Malcolm and Megan are watching TV and Kisha shows up behind them.
 She twists Megan's neck around, killing her and sending Malcolm running away.